-The Phase 2 outreach effort started in July 2024.
+The Phase 2 outreach effort will take place July and August of 2024.
 Stakeholder outreach will continue throughout GSP implementation.
 In accordance with the Kaweah Subbasin Mitigation Program, continued outreach will also include:

-- 1. The MKGSA's Advisory Committee will hold an agenda item to discuss Mitigation Plan implementation every quarter. - 2.
-The MKGSA will develop a notification-trigger criteria and system, intended to notify well users of groundwater conditions nearing the possibility of potential impacts to their wells. - 3.
+1. The MKGSA's advisory committee will hold an agenda item to discuss Mitigation Plan implementation every quarter.

+- 2. The MKGSA will develop a notification-trigger criteria and system, intended to notify well users of groundwater conditions nearing the possibility of potential impacts to their wells. - 3.
 The MKGSA will keep the Mitigation Plan webpage updated on their website.
 Materials explaining the process, mitigation and the application will be housed on this website page and accessible in English and Spanish. - 4.
 The MKGSA will provide updates on mitigation efforts in the Kaweah Subbasin Annual Reports submitted on April 1st of each year.